josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 ---
-layout: page
+layout: post
 title: Recommended Reading
 published: true
 description: "There's much more to life than books, but if you're going to read some, here's a spot to start"
+date:  2025-06-04 06:00:00 -0700
+categories: [books]
+tags: [books]
 permalink: /recommended-reading
 ---

 I've read many books over the years.
 Thousands.
-Here's a few that I find myself referencing/recommending often.
-Periodically, I refresh this list.
+Here's a few that I find myself referencing/recommending.Periodically, I refresh this list.
 It's changed over the years years.

 _the list you are about to read is heavily reworked, based off this older list: [josh.works/recommended-reading-original-list]({{ site.baseurl  }}{% link _posts/2018-05-17-recommended_reading_original_list.md %})_